-Canon 5(C)(2) prohibits the candidate from "personally . . . accept[ing] campaign contributions."
-The Special Committee is of the Opinion that the receipt of a campaign donation through a credit card transaction that is processed by or through the candidate's office credit card account would violate Canon 5(C)(2).
-The candidates's committee may process the credit campaign donation or the committee may use a third party to process the donation.
+Canon 5C(2) prohibits the candidate from "personally . . . accept[ing] campaign contributions."
+The Special Committee is of the Opinion that the receipt of a campaign donation through a credit card transaction that is processed by or through the candidate's office credit card account would violate Canon 5C(2).
+The candidate's committee may process the credit campaign donation or the committee may use a third party to process the donation.